GuillaumeIsabelleX/gix-ontology-visualization/observations.md

 # Observation

-ANnotate my observation.
+--@STCGoal Annotate my observations.

 * A dot language file is generated from the parsing the inputs file (ontology description and the actual entities

-# Structural ELement of Ontology Languag
+# Structural ELement of Ontology Language

 * There iso **Class**,  **DatatypeProperty** and **ObjectProperty** in the Ontology Web Language (OWL)